willroberts/openrvs-registry/README.md

 - Automatically hiding unhealthy servers after a configurable number of failed healthchecks
 - Fetching the latest version from GitHub

+## How It Works

+When the app is first run, it looks for `seed.csv` as a source for the initial server list data.

+After populating the list in memory, the app begins sending healthchecks to each known server on a regular interval.
+It uses these healthchecks to hide unhealthy servers from the list (without fully removing them from memory; they continue to receive healthchecks and may return if they become healthy again).

+By default, healthchecks are sent every 30 seconds, and it takes 60 failed checks to hide a server from the list (equivalent to 30 minutes downtime).
+A single successful healthcheck will unhide the server.

+When the app receives a REPORT response on its UDP port, it parses the beacon format.
+If the server is already known, its information is updated.
+Otherwise, the server is instantly added to the list.

 ## Listeners

 It listens for HTTP requests on TCP port 8080, with the following endpoints: